 The purpose of psychodrama training is to build your capacities in assisting groups and individuals to develop spontaneity (adequacy, vitality, flexibility, originality and creativity) in dealing with complex challenges and everyday situations.

 AANZPA’s Vision for Training

-… able men and women all over the place, expressing themselves relevantly in the ordinary here and now situations they live and work.
-This expression may be in silence, in building, in planning, in negotiating, in teaching or in play, but it will be a responsive and creative expression, an expression that brings joy to the human spirit, that uplifts the soul, that makes us feel part of the universe again.
+Our vision is of people all over the world expressing themselves relevantly in the ordinary here and now situations in which they live and work.
+This expression may be in silence, in learning, in building, in negotiating, in teaching, or in play.
+It is a responsive and creative expression that brings joy to the human spirit that uplifts the soul, that makes us feel part of the universe again.

 - Provide training and supervision by suitably qualified and accredited trainers.

 - Provide trainees with reasonable access to staff.

 - Respond to queries, concerns or complaints from trainees in a timely manner.

 - Maintain the confidentiality of trainees, except where a duty of care or legal requirements overrule that duty of care (refer to the code of ethics), or where you give permission for information to be passed on to a third party.
 Trainee progress will be discussed at trainers’ meetings, within the institute and records of trainee assessments will be maintained.

 - Refer trainees to appropriate personal development or supervisory resources, where it becomes apparent that trainees are experiencing some difficulty related to the training program.

 - Keep records of training and supervision hours.